-Slave Voyages Research Paper-200 points (20% of grade)
+Slave Voyages research paper-200 points (20% of grade)

 This research paper involves utilization of an online database, Slave Voyages, which is the most comprehensive record of the millions of enslaved people brought from Africa to the Americas.
-The details of this paper (800 words minimum) can be found in the Tests & Quizzes on Blackboard.
-Due 4/30
+The details of this paper (800 words minimum) can be found in the Essay Assignments section on Blackboard.
+Due 12/5